-Bump stocks just one chip in Congress' partisan gamble on gun control
+'Bump stocks' just one chip in Congress' partisan gamble on gun control

 Since June, House Republicans have tinkered a bill to make it easier to obtain “suppressors” that “silence” weapons.
 There is also a push to ease restrictions on concealed-carry permits across state lines.

 So, lawmakers do what lawmakers do: horse trade.
-Republicans could find some consensus on their side of the aisle on regulation of bump stocks -- not an outright ban.
+Republicans could find some consensus on their side of the aisle on regulation of “bump stocks” -- not an outright ban.
 And then they throw in the provisions on silencers and concealed carry.

 Would Democrats vote for that?
 Maybe a few would.
 But Republicans could say they “acted” after Las Vegas and ask why Democrats wouldn’t come along to vote yes.
 Naturally, most Democrats would find the silencers and concealed carry add-ons as poison pills -- provisions that make the bill too toxic for them to vote aye.

-Yet ironically, something on bump stocks could make it easier for Republicans to include measures on silencers and concealed carry.
-Potential bump stock regulation actually gives the GOP a sheath of political cover.
+Yet ironically, something on “bump stocks” could make it easier for Republicans to include measures on silencers and concealed carry.
+Potential “bump stock” regulation actually gives the GOP a sheath of political cover.

 Then there’s the Senate.
 Two rounds of 60 votes are necessary to extinguish a filibuster on legislation.
-Think a gun bill of any sort -- bump stocks or no bump stocks -- can score 60 yeas when there are only 52 Republicans in the Senate?
+Think a gun bill of any sort -- “bump stocks” or no “bump stocks” -- can score 60 yeas when there are only 52 Republicans in the Senate?
 Could Republicans make such a vote challenging for moderate Democratic senators facing re-election next year in states where firearms are important?
 Maybe.

 Consider the pressure the NRA could apply to Democratic Sens.
 Jon Tester, Montanna; Heidi Heitkamp, North Dakota; and Joe Manchin, West Virginia, to name a few.